-Yuu Taguchi, Yo Yumiketa, Yui Iwamae, Kichi Chou, Youko Hirayama, Masaaki Oyama1, Hiroko Kozuka-Hata1, Jin Gohda2, and Jun-ichiro Inoue
+Yuu Taguchi, Yo Yumiketa, Yui Iwamae, Yuuki Nakano, Mikako Suzuki, Yoko Hirayama, Masaaki Oyama1, Hiroko Kozuka-Hata1, Jin Gohda2, and Jun-ichiro Inoue

 Bone is an important organ, which supports body structure and hematopoiesis.
 Osteoclasts are large multinucleated cells, which have ability to degrade bone matrixes, and play a crucial role in bone homeostasis in concert with osteoblast, which generates bone matrix.
 As a result of excess formation or activation of osteoclasts, pathological bone resorption is observed in postmenopausal osteoporosis, rheumatoid arthritis and bone metastasis.
 Therefore, elucidating the molecular mechanism of osteoclastogenesis is important for understanding bone diseases and developing novel strategies to treat such diseases.
-Osteoclasts are differentiated from hematopoietic stem cells upon stimulation with macrophage colony-stimulating factor (M-CSF) and receptor activator of nuclear factor-kB ligand (RANKL).
-It is known that the activation of signal transduction pathway emanating from receptor RANK is essential for osteoclastogenesis.
-The RANK signal activates transcriptional factors, NF- κB and AP-1, through the E3 ubiquitin ligase TRAF6, and also induces activation of PLCy2-mediated Ca2+ signaling pathway.
+Osteoclasts are differentiated from hematopoietic stem cells upon stimulation with macrophage colony-stimulating factor (M-CSF) and receptor activator of NF-κB ligand (RANKL).
+It is known that the activation of signal transduction pathway emanating from receptor RANK is essenmammary gland undergoes rapid involution.
+RANK signaling triggered by progester vates transcriptional factors, NF-KB and AP-1, through the E3 ubiquitin ligase TRAF6, and also induces activation of PLC2-mediated Ca2+ signaling pathway.
 These signals lead to the induction of NFATc1, a master transcriptional factor in osteoclastogenesis.
-We have previously demonstrated that RANK has a functional amino acid sequences, termed Highly Conserved domain in RANK (HCR), which does not have any homology of amino-acid sequence with other proteins.
+We have previously demonstrated that RANK has a functional amino acid sequences, named Highly Conserved domain in RANK (HCR), which does not have any homology of amino-acid sequence with other proteins.
 The HCR acts as a platform for formation of signal complex including TRAF6, PLCy2 and adaptor protein Gab2.
-This formation is involved in sustaining activation of RANK signaling, and is essential for the NFATc1 induction and osteoclastogenesis.
+This formation of signal complex is involved in sustaining activation of RANK signaling, and is essential for the NFATc1 induction and osteoclastogenesis.
 To elucidate other functions and the precise molecular mechanism of HCR, we have performed yeast twohybrid screening and protein-array to identify the interacting protein to receptor RANK including HCR.
-Some candidate proteins were associated with RANK and HCR, and were involved in the expression of some osteoclast-specific genes, suggesting that HCR has an additional function other than NFATc1 induction.
+Some candidate proteins were associated with RANK and HCR, and were involved in the induction of osteoclast-specific gene expression, suggesting that HCR has an additional function other than NFATc1 induction.
 We are currently investigating the molecular mechanisms of these candidate proteins in osteoclastogenesis.
 Moreover, to reveal the novel mechanisms involved in osteoclastogenesis, we performed microarray analysis of gene expression levels during osteoclastogenesis.
-Since some genes were dramatically downregulated in response to RANKL stimulation, we are currently investigating whether these genes are involved in the regulation of osteoclastogenesis in vivo by using CRISPR/ Cas9 system.
-Furthermore, we tried to elucidate the TRAF6-dependent molecular mechanism at the subsequent step of NFATc1 induction in osteoclastogenesis such as cell-cell fusion and actin ring formation.
+Since some genes were dramatically downregulated in response to RANKL stimulation, we are currently investigating whether these genes are involved in the regulation of osteoclastogenesis in vitro and in vivo.
+Furthermore, to identify the novel genes which are involved in osteoclastogenesis, we are now trying to construct the screening system using CRISPR/ Cas9 system.
+Moreover, we tried to elucidate the TRAF6-dependent molecular mechanism at the subsequent step of NFATc1 induction in osteoclastogenesis such as cell-cell fusion and actin ring formation.